 The world is constantly evolving, so it’s important to stay on top of the different trends and the changes in consumer behaviors.
 We’ve all heard the stories - from iTunes albums to Spotify, Blockbuster to Netflix, and so on.
-Companies that are reluctant to change usually end up struggling in the long run, or even worse, seize to exist.
+Companies that are reluctant to change usually end up struggling in the long run or, even worse, seize to exist.

 A great industry-related example is Intersport.
 As one of the biggest names in the sports retail industry, Intersport started their operations back in 1968 and now has over 6000 stores in 57 countries.
 So why would one of the biggest sports retailers decide to move to renting?

 They saw an opportunity to expand and serve a customer segment which they didn’t serve before.
-This way they’re not only reaching a new audience, but they were also ahead of this change in consumer behaviour.
+This way, they’re not only reaching a new audience, but they are also ahead of this change in consumer behaviour.
 By offering high-quality sports equipment as well as clothing for rent, which can be delivered straight to the customer’s hotel in over 14 countries, they secured their status as one of the best sports services in the retail industry, as well as in the rental industry.

 Reaching new target audiences through expanded services

 No matter what the industry is, the high-quality gear and clothes can get extremely expensive and feel like an insider-club for professionals and people who can afford them.
-By expanding products and services, you’re opening doors to new customer segments and offering them the same experiences and inclusivity as to other customers, without breaking their banks or cluttering their spaces.
+By expanding products and services, you’re opening doors to new customer segments and offering them the same experiences and inclusivity as to other customers without breaking their banks or cluttering their spaces.

 Whether your customers’ motivation for renting equipment rather than buying is for financial reasons, convenience, or sustainability, giving an alternative option to purchasing means serving an even larger customer base.
 What’s even better - renting is one of the best ways to increase brand-awareness and introduce your customers to products and services.
 By being able to try out and test out different equipment or clothing, the customer becomes a potential buyer.
-If they get into the equipment they might buy it right off you, or while picking up their rental equipment they might consider purchasing other add-ons like water bottles and so on, which is always good for a business.
+If they get into the equipment, they might buy it right off you, or while picking up their rental equipment, they might consider purchasing other add-ons like water bottles and so on, which is always good for a business.

 At the end of the day, the biggest factor behind any changes a business makes is the bottom line.
 So, is offering additional rental services profitable for a retail business?
 Short answer - yes, if you do it right.
-With added rental operations, you can have a lucrative business on your hands that doesn’t overtake, but rather supports the retail side.
+With added rental operations, you can have a lucrative business on your hands that doesn’t overtake but rather supports the retail side.
 Especially considering the fact that rent-to-buy is one of the most effective ways to push customers from consideration to purchase.

-Both the retail and rental sides can be extremely profitable: by combining the two you’re opening up your business to new revenue streams and new customer segments.
+Both the retail and rental sides can be extremely profitable: by combining the two, you’re opening up your business to new revenue streams and new customer segments.

 There is no clear winner between which is better and more profitable: rental or retail businesses.
 It is actually pointless to create confrontation between the two business models.
-However, taking the latest trends and world situations into account it becomes evident that a larger shift is happening with the way we consume goods and services.
+However, taking the latest trends and world situations into account, it becomes evident that a larger shift is happening with the way we consume goods and services.